esciara/chef-provisioning-examples/README.md

 ## Setup for AWS usage

+**Note**: AWS might not work at the present because of default security groups issues. see [Launch the examples with AWS setup](#launch-the-examples-with-aws-setup) section.

 ### AWS credentials

 Added AWS credentials in `~/.aws` as per http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html#cli-config-files but putting everything in the `~/.aws/config` file.